sparc-coop/blossom/Sparc.Kernel/readme.md

     - [What if my Feature doesn't have any Input Data?](https://github.com/sparc-coop/blossom/tree/main/Sparc.Kernel#what-if-my-feature-doesnt-have-any-input-data)
     - [How do I authenticate my Features?](https://github.com/sparc-coop/blossom/tree/main/Sparc.Kernel#how-do-i-authenticate-my-features)

-The `Sparc.Features` library is the main framework library for the *Features Project* in your Sparc solution.
+The `Sparc.Features` library is the main framework library for the *Features Project* in your Blossom solution.

 ## What is a Features Project?